-- 1. First Offense The Cell phone will be held until the end of the school day. - 2.
-Second Offense: The Cell phone will be held for 24 hours or until Parent pick up. - 3.
-Third Offense: Parent pick up
+- 1. First/ Second offense: The electronic device will be held in the office or by teacher until the end of the school day - 2.
+Third Offense: The electronic device will be held in the office 24 hours or until parent pick up. - 3.
+Fourth or more offenses: Parent pick-up and student may be prohibited from possessing an electronic device at school